Donald M. Gordon Chinguacousy Park

-Donald M. Gordon Chinguacousy Park, colloquially known as Chinguacousy Park, is a large 100 acre park in the Bramalea section of Brampton.
+Donald M. Gordon Chinguacousy Park, (Note: Chinguacousy roughly translates to "Young Pine River".) colloquially known as Chinguacousy Park, is a large 100 acre park in the Bramalea section of Brampton.
 It is bounded by Queen Street East on the southeast, Bramalea Road on the northeast, and Central Park Drive on the north and west sides.
-Terry Fox Stadium (Brampton) in the north of the park, also sometimes called the Terry Fox Track and Field Stadium, has a track and field oval surrounding an artificial turf field with Canadian football markings and stands for about 1000 spectators.
+Terry Fox Stadium is located in the north of the park, also sometimes called the Terry Fox Track and Field Stadium, has a track and field oval surrounding an artificial turf field with Canadian football markings and stands for about 1000 spectators.
 It is used for various Canadian football and soccer matches as well as track and field competitions.

-Chinguacousy is said to mean "Young Pine River".
-The park is named afrer Donald M. Gordon, who helped form the parks and recreation programs in Brampton, as well as Chippewa Chief Shinguacose (d.
+The park is named after Donald M. Gordon, who helped form the parks and recreation programs in Brampton, as well as Chippewa Chief Shinguacose (d.
 1858).

 History

 In 1970, Chinguacousy Township Council bought the 100 acre farm from the last owners (surveyed in 1820s by Richard Bristol and eventually acquired by the Crawfords whom expanded their holdings from 1834 to 1870s, and sold by the Crawfords in 1946 to Bramalea Ltd), with the intention of building a large park in the growing community of Bramalea, paying for land and facilities from the proceeds of subdivision agreements.
 The old barn and farmhouse were retained as part of the new park redevelopment.
 It was named Chinguacousy Park after the township the community of Bramalea was located in.

 In 2014, the federal, provincial and municipal government each agreed to contribute $8.2 million towards renovations and new construction.
 Almost a decade later, in 2023, Brampton Library's Chinguacousy Branch was evicted from Brampton Civic Centre and moved to the Ski Chalet at Chinguacousy Park.
 A monument for Terry Fox would be in the works since 2023, it was completed by Toronto-based artist Christiano De Araujo.